Jhevra/John-Vr/README.md

 I still don't know how to use all the tools and options on github, so I'm sorry, for anything.

 These files are my daily practices

+Special thanks to Gustavo Guanabara and his Python videos that have already taught me a lot.